 This film is truly special because, not just because of how it looks during the day, but how you can be so creative with it in challenging or natural light.
 Kodak Pro Image 100 is a Professional 100 ISO colour film.
 Initially only available in the Asian market with a look similar to some Fuji film stocks, it is now available elsewhere in the world like the USA, Europe and Australia with it’s own unique look.
 This 100iso fine grain film is daylight balanced, but because it allows you so much creativity in natural and challenging light, is as special as it is versatile.

-I have often thought that Fuji films tend to have a certain cool look to them, and Kodak has a slightly warm look.
-Pro 100 seems to be spot on when properly exposed, and has a very true while and very true, rich but not overly saturated colours.
+I have often thought that Fuji films tend to have a certain cool (as in slightly blue) look to them, and Kodak has a slightly warm (as in slightly yellow) look.
+Pro 100 seems to be spot on when properly exposed, and has a very true while, rich slightly over saturated colour palette.

 What is very special about Kodak Pro 100 film?

-Grain is on a par, if not better than Kodak Portra 160 or 400.
+There is more grain than Kodak Portra with this film.
+In fact, Fuji C200 has less.
+Less Grain= finer details and smoother images, but larger grain = better light sensitivity (hence higher ISOs) and sharper, more defined lines in your photos.
 I always try and shoot slower speeds for the lack of grain as I like clean images.
-Fine grain tends to mean more detail, and with it more potential clarity.
+As I say, fine grain tends to mean more detail, and with it more potential clarity.
 Larger grain tends to produce sharper images to a point, as the edges around objects in your frame look crisper.

 Let’s talk about this film for portraits.
 Well, on the box, there is a wedding photo.
 Clearly the film is marketed to pros taking photos of people.
 For me, everything about this film looks natural.
 I took this photo in a cafe with natural light coming in from the window.
 Skin colours are right.
 Eye colour (often overlooked) is right, hair is right and detailed.